-Serverless concepts - Amazon Serverless Application Model
+Serverless concepts for Amazon Serverless Application Model

 Learn about basic serverless concepts before using the Amazon Serverless Application Model (Amazon SAM).